Randhawa-10/Randhawa-10/README.md

 - 👋 Hi, I’m @Randhawa-10- Navjot Randhawa
 - 👀 I’m interested in Becoming a Data Analyst
+- I have a Bachelors degree in Statistics.
+- I have used SAS, Power-BI and R programming in my previous projects
-- 🌱 I’m currently learning Pyhton
+- 🌱 And Now I’m currently learning Pyhton for Data visualization.
 - 📫 How to reach me is through LinkedIn: https://www.linkedin.com/in/navjot-singh-randhawa-a85962167?lipi=urn%3Ali%3Apage%3Ad_flagship3_profile_view_base_contact_details%3BGAuFeDpHR06vp3LwUvGwNQ%3D%3D

 <!---